In this Article

 Use a gentle astringent toner such as witch hazel after every cleanse too.
 This will help to tighten enlarged pores, making them smaller and less able to produce excess sebum.

 Sadly, it’s entirely possible to have dry, and oily acne prone skin at the same time.
 As we mentioned above, the two skin conditions together mean that you more than likely have combination skin.

-At the same time, even more frustratingly, having oily patches of skin often means you’re also more likely to experience acne break outs.
+At the same time, even more frustratingly, having oily patches of skin often means you’re also more likely to experience acne breakouts.

 Use acne preparations sparingly, and only ever on the areas of skin affected by acne – never on the dry patches.
 A side effect of acne creams and ointments is dry, flaky skin, which you don’t need on your already dry bits.

 Follow our skincare advice for combination skin above and pay particular attention to moisturising.
 Don’t be tempted to forgo the moisturiser on your oily, acne prone patches of skin.
-If this skin become dry, the skin will produce even more oil to overcompensate.
+If this skin becomes dry, the skin will produce even more oil to overcompensate.

-Oily to normal skin
+Oily to Normal Skin

 Oily to normal skin, or combination skin, usually means that you have an oily forehead, nose and chin – the so-called T zone, with normal or dry skin on the cheeks.
 This is caused by enlarged pores in the T zone area that produce more sebum than on the cheeks.

 It might be useful to use a combination of products if you have this skin type.
 Cleanse using a gentle cleanser twice a day.
 Then use a moisturiser for oily skin on your T zone and a different moisturiser for normal skin on your cheeks.